 The "Bing" Award was created to pass on the legacy of Madison Bingaman by issuing an award to players who have excelled in some way during the volleyball season.
 There is no application for the "Bing" Award.
 The recipients are selected based on their representation of Madison's outstanding character and are announced at the annual AJV Awards Banquet in May.

-We will be conducting our Work/Scholarship Meeting on Sunday, October 24 at 4pm at the ASC Central - back building (SAQ Room).
+We will be conducting a Work/Scholarship Q&A on 11/2 for our 11s-13s age group during the Parent Meeting.
+TBD for our 14s-18s age group.
 Before the season begins, we want to address the Financial Aid Programs for the upcoming season.

 Items on the agenda include: